 While you consider these risks, you should also know that the benefits of therapy have been shown by scientists in hundreds of well-designed research studies.
 People who are depressed may find their mood lifting.
 Others may no longer feel afraid, angry, or anxious.
 In therapy, people have a chance to talk things out fully until their feelings are relieved or the problems are solved.
 Clients’ relationships and coping skills may improve greatly.
 They may get more satisfaction out of social and family relationships.
 Their personal goals and values may become clearer.
 They may grow in many directions—as persons, in their close relationships, in their work or schooling, and in the ability to enjoy their lives.
 Your therapist does not take on clients they do not think they can help.
 Therefore, your therapist will enter your relationship with optimism about your progress.

-Your name will never be given to them, and they will be told only as much as they need to know to understand your situation.
-If I must discontinue our relationship because of illness, disability, or other presently unforeseen circumstances, I ask you to agree to my transferring your records to another therapist who will assure their confidentiality, preservation, and appropriate access.
-There is an exception to confidentiality because of the family nature of the therapy I provide.
-I do not keep family secrets from family members as I think that secrets are often at the root of family problems.
-I also will not go behind your back.
-Instead, if you reveal something to me that I feel would be something important to share with your family members I will talk to you about it and encourage you to disclose that information yourself, or even help you in that disclosure.
+There is an exception to confidentiality because of the family nature of the therapy we provide.
+Your therapist will not keep family secrets from family members as we think that secrets are often at the root of family problems.
+Your therapist will also not go behind your back.
+Instead, if you reveal something to your therapist that she/he feels would be something important to share with your family members she/he will talk to you about it and encourage you to disclose that information yourself, or even help you in that disclosure.

-Cell Phones: It is important for you to know that cell phones may not be completely secure and confidential.
+Cell phones: It is important for you to know that cell phones may not be completely secure and confidential.
 However, we realize that most people have and utilize a cell phone.
 Your therapist may also use a cell phone to contact you.
 If this is a problem, please feel free to discuss this with her.
 Out of respect for yourself and the therapeutic process, your therapist does ask that all clients silence their phones and do their best not to respond to messages or take calls during therapy.

-Text Messaging and Email: Both text messaging and emailing are not secure means of communication and may compromise your confidentiality.
+Both text messaging and emailing are not secure means of communication and may compromise your confidentiality.
 However, we realize that many people prefer to text and/or email because it is a quick way to convey information.
 Please note that your therapist does not accept or send texts as a way of communication with the exception to remind of appointments.
 Appointment reminders via text and email are sent from an automated system that you will not be able to respond to.
 Email will not be used for crisis situations or as a substitute for therapy.
 We ask that email only be used for brief matters of communications that can allow for a 24-48 hour response time.
 You also need to know that we are required to keep a copy of all emails and other electronic communications as part of your clinical record.
 If you find the need to communicate frequently with your therapist between sessions, it may be that you need to schedule more frequent visits.
 You are encouraged to protect your own confidentiality by controlling access to your communications with your therapist such as by using passwords only known by you, controlling access to your computer, etc. Please discuss with your therapist the preferred way for communicating outside of session.

 I, the client (or his or her parent or guardian), understand I have the right not to sign this form.
 My signature below indicates that I have read and discussed this agreement; it does not indicate that I am waiving any of my rights.
 I understand I can choose to discuss my concerns with you, the therapist, before I start (or the client starts) formal therapy.
 I also understand that any of the points mentioned above can be discussed and may be open to change.
 If at any time during the treatment I have questions about any of the subjects discussed in this handout, I can talk with you about them, and you will do your best to answer them.